eic/epic-prod/docs/RECO/25.10.4/index.md

                 1.0.0 , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
                         q2_0to1 , Sub-directory or File Count:19993
+    DIS , Sub-directory or File Count:2
+        BeAGLE1.03.02-1.0 , Sub-directory or File Count:1
+            eH2 , Sub-directory or File Count:1
+                10x130 , Sub-directory or File Count:1
+                    q2_1to1000 , Sub-directory or File Count:739
+        DJANGOH4.6.21-1.0 , Sub-directory or File Count:1
+            NC , Sub-directory or File Count:2
+                Rad , Sub-directory or File Count:1
+                    ep , Sub-directory or File Count:1
+                        18x275 , Sub-directory or File Count:1
+                            q2_1to10 , Sub-directory or File Count:8
+                noRad , Sub-directory or File Count:1
+                    ep , Sub-directory or File Count:1
+                        18x275 , Sub-directory or File Count:3
+                            q2_100to1000 , Sub-directory or File Count:17
+                            q2_10to100 , Sub-directory or File Count:16
+                            q2_1to10 , Sub-directory or File Count:1
     EXCLUSIVE , Sub-directory or File Count:1
         DVMP , Sub-directory or File Count:1
             JPsi_MuMu_ABCONV , Sub-directory or File Count:1
                 lAger3.6.1-1.0 , Sub-directory or File Count:2
                     10x130 , Sub-directory or File Count:1
-                        q2_1to50 , Sub-directory or File Count:204
+                        q2_1to50 , Sub-directory or File Count:998
                     10x250 , Sub-directory or File Count:1
-                        q2_1to50 , Sub-directory or File Count:721
+                        q2_1to50 , Sub-directory or File Count:1042
     SIDIS , Sub-directory or File Count:1
         DIJET_ABCONV , Sub-directory or File Count:1
             pythia6.428-dijet-v1.0 , Sub-directory or File Count:1